vinitbhosale/vinitbhosale/README.md

 ### Hello World!! :), I'm Vinit Bhosale - aka [Vinit] 👋

-## I'm a Developer and a Recent grad
+## I'm a Developer and a Recent Computer Science graduate

 ### Here are some ideas to help you get started: